Galvanized Steel Sheet. From 0,4 mm – 1,2 mm, Sheet Metal Gauge, How to Cut

 The most common issue with manual cutting of galvanized steel sheets is about precision, often resulting in a sheet that is not perfectly rectangular (parallelogram shape).

-• If diagonals are differed: Adjust your marking immediately.
+If diagonals differ: Adjust your marking immediately.
 Do not cut.

 Selecting the correct connection system is important for structural integrity.
-Do not use the same joint for all duct size.
-Simply, Different size, different joint.
+Do not use the same joint for all duct sizes.
+Simply: Different size, different joint.

-• Characteristics: The flange is roll formed directly from the galvanized sheet, creating a rigid frame.
-It is better to the conventional angle Iron method in terms of speed, neatness, and air tightness.
+Characteristics: The flange is roll-formed directly from the galvanized sheet, creating a rigid frame.
+It is better than the conventional angle iron method in terms of speed, neatness, and air tightness.

 Regardless of the joint type (S & Drive or TDF), sealant is a must.

-• Apply a high quality HVAC sealant silicone or mastic sealant at every corner (specifically around the corner pieces or clips) before bolting the flanges together.
+Apply a high-quality HVAC silicone or mastic sealant at every corner (specifically around the corner pieces or clips) before bolting the flanges together.

 Leave a Comment